forefront-ux/react-eva-icons/packages/react-eva-icons/README.md

 ## Documentation
 ---
-Check out our documentation website.
+Not ready yet.

 ## Contributing
 ---
-We'd greatly appreciate any contribution you make.
+We'd greatly appreciate any [contribution](./CONTRIBUTING.md) you make.

 ## Changelog
 ---